 Rely on Westwind Recovery® When Creating an Addiction Recovery Plan

 Once you feel ready to take the next step, use your recovery plan to stay proactive in your recovery.
 Let it be an organized reminder of confidence.
-You have learned all the tools you need for a successful recovery; all you need to do is use them.
+You have learned all the tools you need for a successful recovery; all you need to do is implement them.
 You can always rely on our team at Westwind Recovery® if you need support.
-Contact us today by calling 855.340.8832 or reaching out to us online.
+Contact us today by calling us or reaching out to us online.